ShuonanChen/ML-Climate-Project-Template-Fall2022/journal.md

 # Giant sequoia, wildfire and vegetation and other climate factors

+# 11/23 Fitting the models?
+there are a few candidates packages
+- pystan
+- GPy
+- PcMC
+-- update: pystan keeps getting some weird errors. switching to Cmdstan.

 # 11/21 castle fire paper notes
 **"primary estimates of sequoia mortality in the 2020 castle fire. "**
 ## main questions asked in the paper